webOSArchive/webos-docs/docs/timesync.md

 ## Phones

+Due to the 2G and 3G shut down, happening at different times around the world, phones that used to sync time with a cellular network carrier, have started drifting.

-The script above has not been shown to work well on phones, and in some cases, seems to make the problem worse.
-Generally phones do OK keeping time as long as they have battery power, but may need to be set manually after being off or with a dead battery.
-Two potential work-arounds may help:
+The fix script for tablets has not been shown to work well on phones, and in mosts cases, seems to make the problem worse.
+The Clock Sync app, mentioned above, works well in all cases.

-### Carrier Time

-Phones will, by default, get time from a cellular network carrier -- at least until the 3G shut down.
-If you have a Verizon device, your device doesn't use a SIM card, you're always connected, and as long as your time zone is set correctly, the clock should update.

-For other devices, the only way to get time from a carrier is to install a SIM card.

-### Clock Sync

-Some users have had success using the Clock Sync app available in the App Museum.
-It can be configured to sync time in the background on a set schedule.

-* <a href="http://appcatalog.webosarchive.org/showMuseumDetails.php?search=clock+sync&app=1819" target="_top">Download Clock Sync</a>